New JLL formula reveals the secret of high performing workplaces in Asia Pacific

 Technology workers (53%) and young professionals aged 25 to 34 (37%) make up the majority of High Performers.
 As much as High Performers were champions of flexible work, they felt that the office was a critical factor to performance.
 At least eight in 10 (84%) of them said they missed the office during lockdown as it allowed them access to a range of spaces and technologies for productivity and collaboration.

 “The expectations of work today have changed because of the pandemic.
-Work is no longer where you go, but what you do,” says James Taylor, Head of Corporate Solutions Research, JLL Asia Pacific.
+Work is no longer where you go, but what you do,” says James Taylor, Head of Work Dynamics Research, JLL Asia Pacific.
 “It is becoming clearer that organizations must find ways to enable employees to conduct work effectively and maximize their performance for business success.
 There is no single way to do so, and our research shows that the new formula for performance is one that incorporates the pivotal role of physical offices, combined with corporate culture and workplace technologies.”

 Surveyed employees provided scores on the availability and impact of their workspaces, technology tools and cultural aspects.
 Using the scores, a final HPI was calculated.
 The HPI score can vary between 0-100 and helps identify working environment and conditions that improve the performance of employees.